 All new employees in the classified service who are hired into a permanent position are required to complete a probationary period prior to being allowed to become permanent.
-During this time, the new employee has the first opportunity to evaluate the agency as a place to work.
-Likewise, the supervisor will evaluate the employee's job performance.
+During this period, the supervisor will evaluate the employee's job performance.
 If the employee's performance is not satisfactory, the employee will be notified in writing during the probationary period and the employee may be terminated at that time or have their probationary period extended.

 Duration, extension, and other details of the probation period differ depending upon the governing collective bargaining agreement.
 See specific agreement for details.